 Easily one of Africa’s most famous safari destinations - there is little which needs to be said about it.
 A well known cog of the great migration machine, the Masai Mara is actually an incredible destination to visit year-round.
 One particular highlight would be to view Africa’s magic from the air in a hot-air balloon ride over the savannah.

 7. Franschhoek - South Africa

 As the only town featured in our list, Franschhoek clearly has to be something special - and it really is.
 This quaint little town is very firmly part of South Africa’s famous wine route.
 Synonymous with its effortless French flair, it is not surprising that Franschhoek boasts a significant number of award winning restaurants and wine farms to please even the pickiest gourmand.

 8. Selous - Tanzania

 Probably a name you have never encountered before, but trust me you need to take note.
 Selous National Park is actually Africa’s largest game reserve and, although difficult to imagine, it is four times the size of the Serengeti!
-A traditional Big 5 safari destination, with incredible numbers of buffalo and elephant as well, what really makes this african place stand out is its remoteness and raw, untouched wilderness.
+A traditional Big 5 safari destination, with incredible numbers of buffalo and elephant as well, what really makes this place stand out is its remoteness and raw, untouched wilderness.

 9. Hwange National Park - Zimbabwe